octo-models/octo/README.md

 ![](https://github.com/rail-berkeley/octo/workflows/run-debug/badge.svg)
 ![](https://github.com/rail-berkeley/octo/workflows/pre-commit/badge.svg)

-This repo contains code for training and finetuning Octo generalist robotic models (GRMs).
+This repo contains code for training and finetuning Octo generalist robotic policies (GRPs).
-Octo models are transformer-based diffusion policies, trained on a diverse mix of >1M robot trajectories.
+Octo models are transformer-based diffusion policies, trained on a diverse mix of 800k robot trajectories.

 ![Octo model](docs/assets/teaser.png)

 Out of the box, Octo supports multiple RGB camera inputs, can control various robot arms, and can be instructed via language commands or goal images.
-Octo uses a modular attention structure in its transformer backbone, allowing it to be effectively fine-tuned to robot setups with new sensory inputs, action spaces, and morphologies, using only a small target domain dataset and accessible compute budgets.
+Octo uses a modular attention structure in its transformer backbone, allowing it to be effectively finetuned to robot setups with new sensory inputs, action spaces, and morphologies, using only a small target domain dataset and accessible compute budgets.